-Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party (check each that applies): (check each that applies):

-State Medicaid Agency ☐ Weekly
+State Medicaid Agency Weekly

-☑ Operating Agency ✓ Monthly
+Operating Agency Monthly

 ☐ Sub-State Entity Quarterly

-Other Specify: ✓ Annually
+Other Specify: ☐ Annually

+Responsible Party (check each that applies): (check each that applies):

 Continuously and Ongoing

 ☐ Other

 Specify:

-c.
-Timelines
+$\Diamond$

-When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design gn methods for discovery and remediation related to the assurance of Level of Care that are currently non-operational
+metho the State does not have all elements of the Quality ds for discovery and remediation related to the as y Improvement Strategy in place, provide timelines to design surance of Level of Care that are currently non-operational.

-· •

-$\odot$ No
+● N No

-$\bigcirc$ Yes

-Please provide a detailed strategy for assuring Level of Care, the specific timeline for impl ementin g identified
+P Yes Please provide a detailed strategy for assuring Level trategies, and the parties responsible for its operat el of Care, the specific timeline for implementing identified ion.

-strategies, and the parties responsible for its operation.
+^